guidance-guarantee-programme/pension_guidance/content/pension_complaints.md

 description: How to complain about your pension or pension provider, and who you can go to for help if your provider doesn’t resolve your complaint.
 ---

-#Protection and complaints
+# Protection and complaints

-##How your pension is protected
+## How your pension is protected

 If your provider is authorised by the Financial Conduct Authority (FCA) and the Prudential Regulation Authority (PRA) you can claim compensation for non-payments from the [Financial Services Compensation Scheme](http://www.fscs.org.uk/) (FSCS).

 The limits for compensation are:

-- personal pensions with an authorised insurance company - 90% of your pot's value
+- personal pensions with an authorised insurance company - 90% of your pot’s value
-- most defined contribution workplace pensions with an authorised insurance company - 90% of your pot's value
+- most defined contribution workplace pensions with an authorised insurance company - 90% of your pot’s value
-- annuities with an authorised insurance company - 90% of your pot's value
+- annuities with an authorised insurance company - 90% of your pot’s value
 - Self-Invested Personal Pensions (SIPPS) - different compensation limits depending on the type of SIPP, talk to your provider to find out what compensation cover you have

-Once you've taken money out of your pot you can claim for:
+Once you’ve taken money out of your pot you can claim for:

 - money in an account with a bank, building society or credit union - up to £85,000
 - investments - up to £50,000
 - life assurance - 90%

-##Complaining about a pension provider
+## Complaining about a pension provider

 Contact your pension provider first if you need to complain.
 Most people get things resolved this way.
-As every person's pension is different, your pension provider will usually be best placed to give you the right answer as quickly as possible.
+As every person’s pension is different, your pension provider will usually be best placed to give you the right answer as quickly as possible.

 ###Making a complaint